yibocat/axisfuzzy/doc/extension/extension_en.md

         *   The `ExtensionRegistry` returns the actual `qrofn_distance` function.
         *   The proxy method then executes the `qrofn_distance` function, passing `my_qrofn_fuzznum` and `another_fuzznum` as arguments.

-    *   **As a Top-Level Function (e.g., `fuzzlab.distance(my_qrofn_fuzznum, another_fuzznum)`)**:
+    *   **As a Top-Level Function (e.g., `axisfuzzy.distance(my_qrofn_fuzznum, another_fuzznum)`)**:
-        *   The call is intercepted by the proxy function (created by `ExtensionDispatcher`) that was injected into the `fuzzlab` module's namespace.
+        *   The call is intercepted by the proxy function (created by `ExtensionDispatcher`) that was injected into the `axisfuzzy` module's namespace.
         *   This proxy function inspects the first argument (`my_qrofn_fuzznum`) to determine its `mtype` (e.g., `'qrofn'`).
         *   It then queries the `ExtensionRegistry` using the function name (`'distance'`) and the detected `mtype` (`'qrofn'`).
         *   The `ExtensionRegistry` returns the actual `qrofn_distance` function.
         *   The proxy function then executes the `qrofn_distance` function, passing `my_qrofn_fuzznum` and `another_fuzznum` as arguments.

-Through this mechanism, FuzzLab achieves high modularity and extensibility.
+Through this mechanism, AxisFuzzy achieves high modularity and extensibility.
 You can define a `distance` function for any `mtype`, or even a generic default `distance` implementation, and the system will automatically select the most appropriate implementation based on the object's actual `mtype`.

 ## 3. New Example: Dispatched Properties (score / acc / ind)